Sanaelotfi/sanaelotfi.github.io/index.md

 ---
 ### Selected Awards and Honors

+- Rising Star in ML by the University of Maryland, 2023
 - Microsoft Research PhD Fellowship, 2023-2025
 - ICML Outstanding Paper Award, 2022
 - Meta AI Mentorship Program, 2022-2023